fluencelabs/js-client/README.md

 3. Put `*.aqua` files in that directory.

-4. Add a directory for compiled Aqua files inside you sources.
+4. Add a directory for compiled Aqua files inside your sources.
 For example, if your app source is located in the `src` directory, you can create `src/_aqua`.

 5. To compile Aqua code once, run `npx fluence aqua -i ./_aqua -o ./src/_aqua/`.
 To watch the changes and to recompile on the fly, add the `-w` flag: `npx fluence aqua -w -i ./_aqua -o ./src/_aqua/`.

-    **A hint**: it might be a good idea to add these scripts to your `package.json` file.
+    **Hint**: it might be a good idea to add these scripts to your `package.json` file.
     For example, you project structure could look like this:

     ```